mapbox/mapbox-directions-swift/README.md

 ## System requirements

 * One of the following package managers:
-   * CocoaPods (CocoaPods 1.10 or above if using Xcode 12)
+   * CocoaPods 1.10 or above
    * Carthage 0.38 or above
    * Swift Package Manager 5.3 or above
-* Xcode 12 or above
+* Xcode 13 or above
 * One of the following operating systems:
    * iOS 10.0 or above
    * macOS 10.12.0 or above